d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

-- **--includelogs**

-You can optionally choose to set the **includelogs** flag.
-Doing so will include logs in the data retrieval process.

 - **--tpmenabled**

 Use this flag if the server you are currently logged into has a TPM chip installed.